mukhtar-github/react-advanced/README.md

 Provider works as a distributor.
 What you would want to do is, since ContextAPI is our root component, where the rest of the components are rendered.
 So you'll need to find that root component and the return of that root component you would want to wrap in PersonContext and then the provider.

 So why is that important, it's because in the Provider, we have the value prop, and why that is really cool, is that we can pass whatever we want into the value prop.
+And what's even more cool is that we can also use useContext to access this value, whatever it is.

 ### useReducer and useContext Corresponding Projects